Engn21/DeepLearning_Project/README.md

 where $X$ is the LayerNorm output, and $W_Q$, $W_K$, $W_V$ are the learned weight matrices (conceptually separate, but stored together in `self.c_attn` for computational efficiency).

-What do Q, K, V represent intuitively?
-Query (Q) represents "what information am I looking for?" for each token.
-Key (K) represents "what information do I contain?" for each token.
-Value (V) represents "what information will I contribute if selected?" for each token.
-The attention mechanism works by comparing queries against keys to determine relevance, then using those relevance scores to weight the values.
+What is the intuitive meaning of Q, K, V?
+Query (Q) is a reflection of what information do token require for each token.
+Key (K) means what information do token contain. for each token.
+Value (V) is what is going to add to information condition of being chosen for each token.
+The mechanism of attention operates by matching the queries with keys to get the relevance and then apply the relevance scores to weigh the values.

 ---